mwhesse/dataverse-mcp/README.md

 ### Persistent Solution Context

-The server automatically persists solution context to a `.mcp-dataverse` file in the project root:
+The server automatically persists solution context to a `.dataverse-mcp` file in the project root:

 ```json
 {